alvarezloaiciga/webchat/README.md

 ## Supported Browsers

-The following browsers with versions greater than or equal to the following are supported by Quiq WebChat.
+The following browsers with versions greater than or equal to the following are supported by Quiq Web Chat.

 ### Desktop
 * Chrome 43+